techwithdani/Tic-Tac-Toe/README.md

 4. Commit your changes (git commit -am 'Add new feature').
 5. Push to the branch (git push origin feature-branch).
 6. Create a new Pull Request.

+Note: This game is only compatible on 1920 x 1080 display.
+Responsiveness is only added for two devices.
+Those devices can be accessed from responsive-style.css file.